ea-q-le/manheimcrawler/README.md

 - `Vehicle` to String method is updated accordingly.
 - Code cleanup conducted within the `CRAnalyzer` class.

+- Added logic to fetch the vehicle odometer information.

 ---

 ## Future Improvements / Work-in-Progress